Kendall Jenner and Bella Hadid Pop Champagne While Swimming in Mykonos

 On Sunday, the runway fixtures, who were just in Paris for Couture Fashion Week, headed to the jet set hot spot to relax and indulge in some bikinis and bubbles.

 Hadid, 20, played photographer and was spotted cooling off from the summer heat in a tiny white thong bikini underneath an off-the-shoulder crochet cover-up, while BFF Kendall seemed more keen to get the party started, or rather popping.
-The 21-year-old splashed around with a big group and ran into the ocean—fully clothed and clutching a bottle of champagne.
+The 21-year-old splashed around with a big group and ran into the ocean—fully clothed in a Designers Remix dress (shop similar here) and clutching a bottle of champagne.

 RELATED: Kylie, Kendall, and Bella Are on an Epic London Romp